Tha-Mar/sequencing-depth-ani-mash/README.md

 ```

 ## Testing The Pipeline
 In order to test the pipeline, we have already preset a SRR file to use and shortened the number of reads so that the max coverage is 15.
 The SRR used in the test code is `SRR32805580`.
+We've already assembled the reads for these coverages and saved the contig fasta files in the `test_data` directory.
 This allows us to skip the bowtie2 step to determine the maximum coverage.
-It also reduces the number of assemblies that need to be made.
+It also skips running SPAdes to make the subset assemblies.
+The script will only run Fastani and MASH to find the scores at each depth of coverage.
+It will output the results in table and visual format in `ani_mash_visuals`.

 In order to run the test script, you will call the script (no input needed):
 ```bash